 Once finished, turn the pressure washer off.
 Turn off the water supply and then squeeze the trigger on the wand to drain any leftover water and pressure.
 After disconnecting all hoses, pull the wand’s trigger again to drain any leftover water from the wand as well as the hoses.
 The washer is now ready for storage.

 Other long-term storage steps include removing any spark plug wires.
-If the pressure washer is being stored in extremely cold environments, consider adding a fuel stabilizer to prevent issues with the gas.
+If the pressure washer is being stored in extremely cold environments, consider adding a fuel stabilizer to prevent issues with the gas pressure washer.
 Verify that all cords, hoses, and other accessories are stored securely to prevent damage.
 In the spring, the spark plugs can be replaced and fresh fuel added.

 It is our hope that the information provided will prove useful when looking into purchasing the best pressure washer.
 There are many reasons that a homeowner can justify owning a washer, including general cleaning and property upkeep.
 A good pressure washer can clean things that were next to impossible previously.
 The time that is saved can be spent on leisure or other projects.

 Higher rated gas powered washers should serve larger properties with multi-level homes more efficiently.
-No matter which you decide upon, keep clean and stay busy!
+No matter what you decide, keep clean and stay busy!